The 9 best hair dryers for fine hair in 2025, reviewed by our beauty experts

 Reasons to avoid

-Designed to tackle signs of damage like lack of shine, frizziness, dryness, dullness, and split ends. this dryer's unique Nanoe & Double Mineral features work to add moisture back into strands, making for healthier-looking and feeling hair - a big win if you have fine hair that is also damaged.
+Designed to tackle the visible signs of damaged hair, such as lack of shine, frizz, dryness, dullness and split ends, this dryer's unique Nanoe and double mineral technologies work to add moisture back into strands, resulting in healthier-looking and feeling hair.
+All of this is a big win if you have fine hair that's also damaged or prone to damage.

-When testing, we were seriously impressed by the range of speed settings that this drier has.
-The lowest gave a very soft blow that fine hair types really benefit from, but the highest setting packs a real punch if you want a quick dry.
-Plus, built-in sensors keep the dryer at the optimum temperature, so you're not at risk of using too much heat.
-There is also an alternating hot and cold air mode to lock in moisture, a scalp mode that works gently to encourage healthy growth, and even a skin mode that uses mini steam particles to moisturize your face – what can't this hair dryer do?
+While testing, the range of speed settings on offer seriously impressed us.
+The lowest yielded very soft airflow, which is beneficial to fine hair, while the highest setting packs a real punch if you want to dry quickly.
+Inbuilt sensors also ensure optimum temperature is maintained, so there's little risk of using too much heat.
+Meanwhile an alternating hot and cold air mode (to lock in moisture), a gentle scalp mode and even a skin mode (which uses mini steam particles to moisturise your face).
+What can't this hair dryer do?

 4. Revamp Progloss Hydro Shield X Shine Hair Dryer